coronel08/my-notes/notes/docs/typescript.md

 # Typescript

-Can initialize a repo using `tsc --init` and can watch files using `tsc- -w`.
+Can initialize a repo using `npm init -y` along with `tsc --init` and can watch files using `tsc- -w`.
 Can also use `nodemon` and `concurrently` to automate refreshes
+Typescript Interfaces are written in PascalCase

 -   Types - used by compiler to analyze our code for errors.
     -   Primitive Types: